giacomoratta/plaax-nodejs/docs/PROJECT_PLAN.md

   - (done) complex operations with db executed together, return complex domain objects

 #### THE PROJECT (basics): MVP1
-- simulation of implementation, test, deployment, changes, re-deployment
+- (wip) simulation of implementation, test, deployment, changes, re-deployment
-- simple cloudformation template with lambda, gateway, dynamodb, etc.
+- (done) simple cloudformation template with lambda, gateway, dynamodb, etc.
-- add source-map (for TS line numbers)
+- (done) add source-map (for TS line numbers)
+- (done) GitHub actions

-#### THE PROJECT (basics): backend
+#### THE PROJECT (basics): MVP1-backend
+- (wip) create api layer (focus on the basic features of task manager)
-- add pino logger for the code (suppress on tests)
+- (done) add pino logger for the code (suppress on tests)
 - add logger for api requests (pino? as middleware?) (suppress on tests)
-- (done) create api layer (focus on the basic features of task manager)
-- use nodemon, better dev env
+- local-dev env. with server
+  - nodemon
+  - containerized
+  - script for cleaning docker stuff from this project
+  - simulate api with remote dynamodb connection
+  - add sql-db (mysql) locally?
+  - add no-sql-db (dynamodb?) locally?

 #### DEPLOYMENT ON AWS AS SERVERLESS
 - (done) deploy on AWS as DEV environment